mlsmall/AI-Chatbot-Application-Powered-by-an-LLM/README.md

 #### Format the prompt to save the chat history

 We create a format function to format the chat prompt to include our message and the chat history.
 We tell the LLM which messages come from the user (User) and which messages come from the model (Assistant).
-We then pass the formatted prompt to our API that will generate a response based on both the user and the assistant messages.
+We then pass the formatted prompt to our API which will generate a response based on both the user and the assistant messages.

 - You can iterate through the chatbot object with a for loop.
 - Each item is a tuple containing the user message and the LLM's message.